ambjn/Calculator-App/README.md

 ## About:

-An elegant UI Calculator App. <br>
+Calculator App with an elegant looking UI. <br>
 No need for brackets, app follows BODMAS principles.

 ## Packages: